 Health and medical research

-Research is an essential component of SA Health’s mission as it supports innovation, attracts high quality staff, and delivers health, social and economic benefits for South Australia.
+Research is an essential component of SA Health’s mission as it supports innovation, attracts high quality staff, and delivers health, social and economic benefits for South Australians.
+SA Health supports research in a variety of ways, from providing facilities and infrastructure including our public hospitals and health services to conduct research, through to providing policy and guidance to assist health and medical researchers to deliver their research effectively and efficiently.

-Every day the public benefits from innovations derived through research, from discovering new ways to prevent disease such as a new vaccine, to discovering patterns of disease.
+Every day the public benefits from innovations derived from health and medical research, including developing new ways to prevent disease such as a new vaccine and discovering patterns of disease that can inform better programs and health policy.

 South Australia has a long history of excellence in health and medical research and has fostered world class scientists.
 Some examples include: